-Wev’e only got time for a snippet, so I was talked into buying a Maton guitar by my friend Kim, he was lead singer guitarist in a blues band that famously got to play at the Bridgetown Blues Festival.
-Anyway, I was coming over to his house and singing, and singing at home on a karaoke machine that judged your performance, and mainly getting tomatoes.
+In 2006 I was talked into buying a Maton guitar by my friend Kim.
+He was lead singer guitarist in a blues band that famously got to play at the Bridgetown Blues Festival in Western Australia.
+Anyway, I was coming over to his house and singing while he played guitar, and singing at home on a karaoke machine that judged your performance, and mainly getting tomatoes.

 Thanks for reading and I hope you enjoy the show.